How Do I Keep the Conversation Going Without Trying Too Hard?

 Performance shuts them down.

-Guys try too hard when they like someone and want things to move faster than they naturally would.
+Trying too hard usually means you want things to move faster than they naturally would.

 Give her room to show you her part.